 The parents and families who have allowed me the honor of attending them through birth will tell you that I am compassionate, supportive, insightful, reliable, knowledgeable, funny and easy to be with.
 I look forward to meeting with you to discuss how I may assist you in your journey to parenthood!

 Up close and personal…

 Behind every doula is a supportive team maintaining the home-front.
 I am fortunate enough to have my wonderful husband Derek and our three energetic, red-headed boys (born in 2001, 2004 and 2009) on my team.
-We also have two sweet dogs, a guinea pig and a flock of chickens, all of who that are happy to hear the news when I arrive home from a birth in the middle of the night.
+We also have two sweet dogs and a flock of chickens, all of who that are happy to hear the news when I arrive home from a birth in the middle of the night.
 After living in Seattle for 20 years, we took a brief hiatus in northern California, but returned to our beloved NW June of 2016.
-My boys count themselves among the rare Seattle natives and have been know to complain about the sunshine where we currently live.
+My boys count themselves among the rare Seattle natives and have been know to complain about the sunshine.
 Look how clean and mannered my family is in this photo!
 This NEVER happens!
 Thanks to Lisa Baird of elizabethbairdphotography.com for engineering this small miracle.